Understanding nuances of garbage collection and ways to tune it with real world example

 - UseCMSInitiatingOccupancyOnly - Prevents usage of JVM's GC heuristics.
 By default CMS GC uses set of heuristic rules to trigger GC.
 This makes it less predictable and thereby delay garbage collection until Old Generation is almost occupied

 - CMSInitiatingOccupancyFraction - Informs JVM when CMS should be triggered.
 Percent value should be derived based on speed with which memory is consumed in Old Generation.
 Its value indicate that application should utilize less than the set percentage value of Old Generation.
 It should be chosen very carefully.

 - ParallelGCThreads - Sets the number of threads used during parallel phases of the garbage collectors.

 So we changed JVM parameters to below values and then tried comparing the readings

-It is clearly evident from above readings that by adding above mentioned flags we can see below differences –
+It is clearly evident from above readings that by adding above mentioned flags we can see significant improvements in terms of -